Skip to content

 The UK is well connected to Tirana, almost entirely on low-cost carriers, so fares are low if you avoid peak weekends and book early.
 Wizz Air flies from London Luton year-round - roughly 11 flights a week in summer, a flight time of about 3 hours - and adds a seasonal London Gatwick service from June to October.
 Ryanair covers London Stansted, plus Birmingham and Manchester, so most of the UK has a one-stop-free option in the warmer months.
 Off-season the choice thins out and you may need to connect.

 Two practical notes.
 Fares swing hard with the season and day of week: I’ve seen returns advertised from around EUR 30 / £27, but August weekends cost multiples of that, so booking two to three months ahead is the single biggest lever on price.
-And UK passport holders get visa-free entry for up to 90 days, so there’s no visa step to plan around - just a valid passport.
+And UK passport holders get visa-free entry for up to 90 days, so there’s no visa step to plan around - just a passport that meets the validity rule, which our Albania visa and entry requirements guide sets out nationality by nationality.

 Direct flights from the rest of Europe